Making Tax Digital (MTD) software helps you meet HMRCโs requirements for digital tax reporting.

 Log in with your Government Gateway ID and follow the on-screen prompts to give permission for the software to access your account.

-Most software will remember this connection, but you may need to reauthorise it every 18 months or if your HMRC login details change.
+Most software will remember this connection, but you might need to reauthorise it every 18 months or if your HMRC login details change.

 If you’re not sure about the process, don’t worry!
 Accountants can help you in the process, and you’ll be set up in no time.